CumulusNetworks/docs/content/cumulus-vx/VMware-vSphere-ESXi.md

 author: Cumulus Networks
 weight: 20
 ---
-This section describes how to download Cumulus VX and create a VM in VMWare vSphere for each switch in the two-leaf and one spine topology shown below.
+This section describes how to install and set up Cumulus VX in VMWare vSphere to create the two leaf and one spine topology shown below.

 {{% vx/intro %}}